 - 1. Open SpeechMiner and select Reports > Templates. - 2.
-Click the Edit link on the Topic Analysis Audits report line.

-The Topic Analysis - Audits report template will open in the Edit tab.

-3. Click Run Report
+Click the Edit link in the Topic Analysis Audits Report line.
+The Topic Analysis Audits Report template opens in the Edit tab. - 3.
+Click Run Report .
 The Audit Report is created.

-Audit Precision Values
+Audit Report - Precision Values

-When an event is rated by SpeechMiner it receives on of the following precision values:
+When an event is rated by SpeechMiner it receives one of the following precision values: